Contentstack Showcases First-Ever Fully Automated Composable Digital Experience Platform, Announces Contentstack Academy and Go Composable Resource Site at ContentCon 2023

 Equipping enterprise customers with industry-leading solutions, training and certifications to accelerate composable digital experience journeys and digital-first business outcomes

-AUSTIN, Texas, May 9, 2023 /PRNewswire/ -- Contentstack, the composable digital experience platform (DXP) category leader and pioneer, today announced at ContentCon, the company's second-annual users' conference, the general availability of Contentstack Launch, plus the launch of Contentstack Academy and the Go Composable resource site.
+AUSTIN, Texas, May 11, 2023 /PRNewswire/ -- Contentstack, the composable digital experience platform (DXP) category leader and pioneer, announced on Tuesday, May 9, at ContentCon, the company's second-annual users' conference, the general availability of Contentstack Launch, plus the launch of Contentstack Academy and the Go Composable resource site.
 The new offerings will help organizations accelerate the adoption of composable digital technologies to drive digital transformation strategies and positive business outcomes.

 Contentstack Launch